Registration, Payments and Frequently Asked Questions (FAQ's)

-ITY does not issue scholarships for the Jamaica program.
-However, sponsors are available and the process must be initiated by the participant.
+ITY does not issue full scholarships for the Jamaica program.
+Participant costs are kept to a bare minimum, as ITY works in collaboration with local communities.
+Participant sponsorship must be initiated by the participant.
 Participant must first locate potential sponsor.
-ITY will assist participant with this process once participant has named potential sponsor with contact information.
+ITY provides official invitation letter which most use to raise funds, support, sponsorship.
+ITY will assist participant with this process once participant has named potential sponsor with contact information..
 ITY will follow through and provide supporting necessary information.
 This is a method that has proved successful by past ITY International Travel program participants.
 Please place confidence in yourself and your dreams.

 Chaperones?
 Group Leader?

 ITY Director, Marc Chavez, and at least 1 other female/male teacher leaders (TBA) will maintain logistics and lead the exchange experience along with local cultural specialists, professors, and tour guides.
 We will follow the educational guide and safety cues of local professionals during visits and travel.

 We will supply direct cell phone numbers to reach ITY staff for emergency, with the exception when in areas of limited cell access.
 Participants will be allowed to make phone calls on 3-4 separate nights to call family at the decision of the participant.
 There will be access to WiFi Internet during at least 50% of the time while in Jamaica.
 Enough leisure time is provided to stay connected to friends and family via WiFi.

 Where do participants sleep and what are the arrangements?

 Accommodations will always be clean, comfortable and range from modest to rustically majestic.

 Male and female participants, unless traveling as a family or significant other will be separated and chaperoned.
 There are 2 adult volunteer staff members to every 5 participants.
 Like all our programs, we are respectful to the wishes of all families and preferences.
 Please contact us if you have further questions or concerns.